vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 # Quick guide - Digital Ocean fullnode
-This guide will give an example of how to deploy a Namada fullnode either on either the Heliax founding team testnet or Luminara's community-run testnet.
-In total it takes about an hour, depending on your server specs.
+This is guide for deploying a Namada full node, on either of the two Namada testnets: 1) Heliax (founding team) testnet or 2) Luminara (community-run) testnet.
+The installation time depends on your server specs, ranging from 1 to 2 hours

 ## 1. Create a new droplet (aka instance) on [DigitalOcean](https://cloud.digitalocean.com).
 After you have a DigitalOcean account, create a droplet.